 - (3) The decision to admit an individual must be made by a clinical staff member who is a qualified health professional and must be documented by the dated signature (physical or electronic) of the qualified health professional and include the basis for admitting the individual.
-[An individual who appears at the residential service seeking or having been referred for treatment or evaluation shall have an initial determination made and documented in a written record by a qualified health professional, or other clinical staff under the supervision of a qualified health professional, which states the following: (1) that the individual appears to be in need of chemical dependence services; (2) that the individual appears to be free of serious communicable disease that can be transmitted through ordinary contact; and (3) that the individual appears to be not in need of acute hospital care, acute psychiatric care, or other intensive services which cannot be provided in conjunction with residential care or would prevent him/her from participating in a chemical dependence service. (b) The determinations made pursuant to the above shall be based upon service provider records, reports from other providers and/or through a face-to-face contact with the individual, all of which must be documented. (c) (b) Level of care determination.
-If an individual is determined to meet criteria [be care determination shall be made by a clinical staff member who shall be provided clinical - appropriate] for [chemical dependence] substance use disorder residential services, a level of oversight by a qualified health professional.
+[An individual who appears at the residential service seeking or having been referred for treatment or evaluation shall have an initial determination made and documented in a written record by a qualified health professional, or other clinical staff under the supervision of a qualified health professional, which states the following: - (1) that the individual appears to be in need of chemical dependence services; - (2) that the individual appears to be free of serious communicable disease that can be transmitted through ordinary contact; and - (3) that the individual appears to be not in need of acute hospital care, acute psychiatric care, or other intensive services which cannot be provided in conjunction with residential care or would prevent him/her from participating in a chemical dependence service. - (b) The determinations made pursuant to the above shall be based upon service provider records, reports from other providers and/or through a face-to-face contact with the individual, all of which must be documented. - (c)] (b) Level of care determination.
+If an individual is determined to meet criteria [be appropriate] for [ehemical dependence] substance use disorder residential services, a level of care determination shall be made by a clinical staff member who shall be provided clinical oversight by a qualified health professional.
 The level of care determination shall be signed and dated by the clinical staff member.
-The level of care determination shall be made promptly [and in no event not later than one day after the individual's [resident's] first on site contact with the service. - (d) (c) The level of care determination process must be in accordance with the governing authority's policy and procedures and incorporate the use of the OASAS Level of Care for Alcohol and Drug Treatment Referral Protocol (LOCADTR) or another Office-approved protocol. - [(e)] (d) Prohibition against discrimination.
+The level of care determination shall be made promptly [and in no event not later than one day] after the individual's [resident's] first on site contact with the service. - [(d)] (c) The level of care determination process must be in accordance with the governing authority's policy and procedures and incorporate the use of the OASAS Level of Care for Alcohol and Drug Treatment Referral Protocol (LOCADTR) or another Office-approved protocol. - [(e)] (d) Prohibition against discrimination.
 Individuals that meet level of care criteria for residential services, in accordance with this Part, may not otherwise be denied admission in accordance with the provisions of Part 815 of this Title.
-[No individual shall be admission in accordance with the provisions of Part 815 of this Title. uui denied admission to the residential service based solely on the individual's: - (1) prior treatment history;
+[No individual shall be denied admission to the residential service based solely on the individual's: - (1) prior treatment history; - (2) referral source; - (3) [maintenance on methadone or other medication prescribed and monitored by a physician, physician's assistant or nurse practitioner; however, if a residential service objects to an individual's continued use of such prescribed drugs or substances, the residential service shall document each of the following: